WOMEN who delay motherhood until their late thirties face an increased risk of having more years of freedom and fun, according to researchers.

 “Every woman of childbearing age would be right to ask herself: ‘How many years do I have left in me to get off my tits every weekend?’”

-Brubaker added: “I believe delaying the end of lighthearted japery is the biggest issue facing women today – apart from all the other bits and bobs that have come up over the past year.”
+Brubaker added: “I believe delaying the end of lighthearted japery is the biggest issue facing women today.
+Apart from all the other bits and bobs like Me Too and the pay gap.”